cp3402-students/cp3402-2021-site-cp3402-2021-group10/deployment.md

 git push -u origin G10-Dynamic
 ```

-For Quiries on the installation of G10-Dynamic Please refer to `Installation.md`
+For inquiries on the installation of G10-Dynamic, Please refer to `Installation.md`

 <br>